 A candidate who shows high agreeableness would suit a role where personal skills and an ability to be at the service of others are needed.
 Of course, the opposite would be bad in a strong team environment and cause significant issues in order to work towards a common goal or task.

-Finally, a candidate who exhibits high neuroticism will not be suited to a role where there are consistent changes, tasks that require strong self-starter tendencies or high stress levels.
+Finally, a candidate who exhibits high neuroticism will not be a good choice for a role where there are consistent changes, tasks requiring strong self-starter tendencies or high stress levels.
 Those with low neuroticism scores will, however, thrive in these kinds of workplace scenarios.

 Is 5 a Magic Number?